influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.13/examples/socket_udf.md

 }
 ```

 ## Start the UDF

 At this point we are ready to start the UDF.
-Here is the complete `main.go` file:
+Here is the complete `main.go` file for reference:

 ```go
 package main